-At the right side of the title bar is a little square, which will maximize the book size in the workspace, and an X icon.
-Clicking the X icon will close the book.
+At the right side of the title bar is an X icon.
+Clicking this will close the book.

 2.7.2.
 The visible page

 Below the title bar is the book proper, where the page of the book appears.

 At the bottom right of the page is a drag handle, which can be used to resize the book's page size.
 (Currently all pages of a Sophie book are the same size.)
 If you drag this you'll see the current width and height of the book above your cursor.
 Stop dragging to leave the book that size.
 Note that changing the page size is different from changing the size of the book's window.